Today, I want to talk about what to do during your first 90 days in network marketing.

 The next thing you want to is set scheduled business hours.
 If you’re like most people, you have a job and other responsibilities.
 That being said, if you want your business to grow you have to set aside some time to work your business every day, even if it’s just thirty minutes a day.
 Set aside a set time you can work the business.
 Do it during your lunch break.
 Another option is to get up an hour earlier or stay up an hour later.
 Make the time to work on your business every single day.
 Success won’t happen by accident.
 Just find a set time each day that works for you and stick with that.

 I believe you should work on your personal development beginning your first day in the business.
 Read books and enroll in automobile university.
-Learn everything you can about selling, marketing and network marketing.
+Learn everything you can about selling, marketing, leadership, communication, team building, and network marketing.
 Be a student of your business.
 That’s what successful business owners do.
 They study everything they can about their industry, and they try to improve a little bit each day.

-Make a commitment to read at least 15 minutes every day.
+Make a commitment to read at least 15-minutes every day.
 While you are in your car (or truck) replace the radio station with training CDs and business CDs.
-This will help get you success minded and will help you develop your skills.
+This will help you become success minded and will help you develop your skills.

 The quickest way to make more money in this industry is to improve your skills.